 The served cost is the cost of all the clicks or impressions that the campaign received.

-The billed cost is the actual amount that you’re responsible for paying, after adjustments have been made to your account for items like overdelivery, invalid activity and more.
+The billed cost is the actual amount you’re responsible for paying, after adjustments have been made to your account for items like overdelivery, invalid activity, and more.

 Use the strategies below to get the most for your money.